-Considering Rolex’s reputation for excellence and quality, it is not surprising that there are now countless fake Rolex watches and in fact; they are the most counterfeited in the world.
-The flood of counterfeiting is only exacerbated by the internet because when you buy it via the internet, you can’t check the details.
+Considering Rolex’s reputation for excellence and quality, it is not surprising that there are now countless fake Rolex watches, and in fact, they are the most counterfeited in the world.
+The internet only exacerbates the flood of counterfeiting because you can’t check the details when you buy it via the internet.

-There are many clues that you can spot from fake Rolex watches, from obvious ones like misspelled names, to complex ones like the size of a magnifying glass on the date window.
+You can spot many clues from fake Rolex watches, from obvious ones like misspelled names to complex ones like the size of a magnifying glass on the date window.
 Our advice, avoid buying a Rolex from an unknown seller if you can’t check it out first.

-A physical examination is important because one of the most distinctive characteristics of all Rolex watches is the movement is so silent.
+A physical examination is important because one of the most distinctive characteristics of all Rolex watches don’t thick.
 If you are wearing a Rolex now and you can hear the movement of the second hand, I have bad news for you, the original Rolex watches do not have a ticking sound.

 In the simplest terms, there are two types of watches, mechanical and quartz.
 The difference between the two types of watches is indeed a lot, but at first glance the most obvious is the sound of the ticking second hand.